Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 arrival_count(t)

-Get cumulative vehicle count of arrival to this link on time t
+Get cumulative vehicle count of arrival to this link on time t.

 change_free_flow_speed(new_value)